dinde451/jarr.d1/Jarulfs_Guide.md

 computer problems, the easiest way to back up your character is to simply copy the save files to a safe place (a floppy disk for example).
 To restore it later, you simply copy the save file back to the proper folder.
-See chapter 10.2 for more information about the save files and where they are located.
+See CHAPTER_LINK_save-files for more information about the save files and where they are located.

 ### Daylight-saving time problems in Diablo 1.00